Please spend a few minutes reading this FAQ, it will save you lots of time getting started with EasyEDA.

 You are free to use EasyEDA for individuals, business and education.

-If you add our Logo and link on your PCB we will appreciate.
+If you add our Logo and link on your PCB/Video we will appreciate.

 Set your project as Private.
 For extra security you can even save your work locally.

 EasyEDA can be run as an offline application.

 There are no absolutely secure things in the world but even if you have the misfortune - as happened to one of our team - of losing one laptop and having two hard drives break,

 EasyEDA will try to protect your designs in following ways:

 - We utilize SSL throughout the entire domain EasyEDA.com.
 Secure Socket Layer (SSL) technology encrypts all data transferred between your computer and our servers.
 Your data is for your eyes only.

 - You can save your files locally.